danielharrell/SumLect2015/Lost_Idea_LA.md

 opposed to the first.
 Insofar as one answer opposes the other, the threat to liberal education would be external, even though it remained internal insofar as both answers are to the same question.

 But if the threat is external as one answer opposed to another, then at least one thing can be inferred about liberal education's defense.
-This defense will have to convince us that liberal education *does* provide an answer to the question of what it means to be educated, even for those who give a different answer.
-It will have to show us that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
-And showing this much,
-I think, means showing that there is something learned in liberal education, which would otherwise go unlearned.
+It will have to convince us that liberal education *does* provide an answer to the question of what it means to be educated, even for those who give a different answer.
+The defense will have to show us that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
+And showing this much, I think, means showing that there is something learned in liberal education, which would otherwise go unlearned.
 To show, in short, that liberal education has a subject-matter.
 Or, in a word: content.

 But what then *is* this content?
 What should we say is learned in a liberal education alone?
 This is the harder